-- Inclusions - Exclusions: references to an international organization when they are NOT institutional references.
+- Exclusions: references to an international organization when they are NOT institutional references.
 For example, a reference to WTO inconsistent measures is not a reference to an IO.
 It is a reference to international law.
 References to regional or other international organizations are not core international organizations.
 They are considered other international organizations or regional organizations.
 See below.
 Excluded are references to a conference mounted by an international organization, especially when the institution that mounted the conference is not noted by name as in Monterrey Consensus on Financing for Development as in G8 2002-10.
 Thus excluded is a reference in G8 2011-52 to the Copenhagen Climate Change Conference in 2009 as a reference to a core IO for a climate commitment, as the reference is only to the conference and not to the Core IO itself (JK 150827).

-• Example(s): in the area of health, this would include the World Health Organization (WHO); in development, it would include the World Bank; in trade it would refer to the World Trade Organization.
+The concept of international organization used here is not the same as the concept of multilateral organization used in the causal variable used in multilateral organizational failure.
+Thus a core IO need not be a fully multilateral one nor an actual organization, nor a formal member of the UN galaxy.
+Although the core of the IO is defined in the first instance by the earliest date of creation and its formal affiliation with the UN and its organizational strength.
+There can only be one core IO for each issue area or issue. - Example(s): in the area of health, this would include the World Health Organization (WHO); in development, it would include the World Bank; in trade it would refer to the World Trade Organization;